2025 European Athletics Indoor Championships – Men's long jump: Qualification

 For the men's long jump, the qualification period runs from 25 February 2024 until 23 February 2025.
 Athletes can qualify by achieving the entry standards of 8.10 m or by virtue of their World Athletics Ranking for the event.
 There is a target number of 18 athletes.

 Rounds

 Qualification

-The qualifying round is scheduled for 6 March, starting at 20:30 (UTC+1) in the evening.
+The qualifying round was held on 6 March, starting at 20:30 (UTC+1) in the evening.
 Qualification Rule: Obtaining qualifying performance 8.00 or being in top 8 positions qualify for the final.